 1 Introduction 1.1 Drug-Induced Liver Injury

-Liver is the largest internal organ in human body with a rich collection of distinct func- tions, including production of bile and metabolism of glucose and fat.
-Its vital role in metabolism of xenobiotics renders it vulnerable to drug-induced injury.
-There exists a variety of mechanisms for drug-induced liver injury (DILI), the most prominent ones being mitochondrial dysfunction, bile acid-induced apoptosis and oxidative stress by reactive oxygen species (ROS) and reactive nitrogen species [11].
+The liver - largest internal organ in the human body, is responsible for a variety of functions, such as production of bile, metabolism of glucose, and detoxification.
+It plays a vital role in metabolism of xenobiotics and hence is vulnerable to drug-induced injury (ref).
+Drug-induced liver injury (DILI) can occur via many mechanisms, the most prominent ones being mitochondrial dysfunction, bile acid-induced apoptosis, oxidative stress by reactive oxygen species (ROS), and reactive nitrogen species [11].

-It is discovered that DILI tend to be spatially non-uniform across the entire liver.
-Overdoses of acetaminophen, for example, tend to damage the region surrounding the central vein [2].
-This can be explained by the fact that liver itself is inhomogeneous: there is zonation within each liver acinus, the most basic functional unit [20].
-It is com- monly accepted that each acinus is divided into three zones from portal triad to central vein, periportal (zone 1), intermediate (zone 2) and perivenous (zone 3), as from Figure 1 [15, 9].
-Liver zonation is characterised by two interacting aspects: (1) gradients of substances across the zones, including oxygen, nutrients, xenobiotics, morphogens, hor- mones and enzymes (2) gradients of rates for various metabolic and regulatory pathways across the zone, such as bile acid production mostly happening in zone 3 [15].
-There- fore, liver zonation plays a crucial role in the study of DILI.
+DILI tends to be non-uniformly spacially distributed across the liver.
+For example, overdoses of acetaminophen have been reported to damage the region surrounding the central vein [2].
+Such distribution can be explained by the non-homogeneous structure of the liver – the most basic functional unit, liver acinus, is characterized by zonation[20].
+It is commonly accepted that each acinus is divided into three zones from portal triad to central vein, periportal (zone 1), intermediate (zone 2) and perivenous (zone 3), as shown in Figure 1 [15, 9].
+Liver zonation is reflected in two interacting functional aspects: (1) gradients of substances, including oxygen, nutrients, xenobiotics, morphogens, hormones and enzymes (2) gradients of metabolic rates and rates if regulatory pathways, such as bile acid production mostly happening in zone 3 [15].
+Therefore, liver zonation plays a crucial role in the study of DILI.

-DILI has become a major safety concern in drug development.
-22 percent of termina- tion of clinical trials and 32 percent of market withdrawal are caused by hepatotoxicity [37].
+DILI has become a major safety concern in drug development, with almost a quarter of clinical trial terminations and over 30% of market withdrawals being due to hepatotoxicity [37].
 Even when signs of abnormal chemistries in liver are reported during clinical trials, the regulators might demand extra clinical trials, which can cost millions of dollars.

 1.2 Previous Work on Modelling DILI